CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/udfs-in-ui5-app.md

         }
         ```

-7. In result Todo.controller.js should look like this.
+7. As a result, the Todo.controller.js file should now look like this.

     Todo.controller.js